lulu0707/alx-zero_day/0x03-git/README.md

-I am now a student of ALX
+I am now a student of ALX, and I will excel in my program.